|Preview of Stamps Catalogue CD : VOLUME 1|

 In the large design exist: 1 T, 2 T, 5 T and 10

 T(haler), in grey and blue (issued 1871).
 In 1875 they were

 replaced with the values 1 M, 1.50 M, 3 M, 5 M, 15 M and 30 M

 Stamps in other colours also exist: 1 T, 2 T, 5 T and 10 T in grey and red.
 And in 1875, they were gradually replaced with the values 1 M, 1.50 M, 2 M, 2.50 M, 3 M, 5 M, 7.50 M, 10 M, 15 M, 20 M, 25 M , 30 M, 40 M, 50 M, 75 M, 100 M, 300 M, 500 M and 1000 M (all in grey and red).

 All the above stamps exist in tete-beche.

-The above 50 p lilac with inscription 'Braunschweig Landes Eisenb.', ('50 Pfennig' in black overprinted) is the only railway stamp I have seen sofar.
-Probably other exist.
+The above 50 p lilac with inscription "Braunschweig Landes Eisenb.", ('50 Pfennig' in black overprinted) and a 3 Mk brown and black are the only railway stamps I have seen sofar in this design.
+Probably others exist.
 They must be quite rare.